 - Study Subject: Scholarships provide the opportunity to acquire Japanese language skills and to access expertise and knowledge relevant to the applicant’s career goals.

 - Nationality: Applicants from the UK

-- The award can be taken in UK and Japan
+- Scholarship can be taken in UK and Japan

-- Eligible Countries: Applicants from the UK can apply for these endowments.
+- Eligible Countries: Applicants from the UK can apply for these scholarships.

 - Entrance Requirements: Candidates for the Daiwa Scholarships must be:

 - aged between 21 and 35 years of age by the time of departure.

 - graduates or due to graduate by the time of departure

 - equipped with a strong degree in any subject* or with a strong record of achievement in their field